 Unlike other countries which have been hesitant to embrace the cloud, Australian businesses have led the way when it comes to hybrid cloud technology.
 Yet it is still an advancement some organisations, especially small to mid-sized ones, are unsure about.
 Research from Gartner showed that hybrid cloud is still roughly two to five years away from gaining widespread acceptance and usage despite the fact the technology is proven and the benefits are real.

 You could look at this in two different ways.
-The pessimistic view of the analysis is that the technology is still unpredictable and traditional methods continue to be the best method at the current time.
+The pessimistic view of is that technology is still unpredictable.
+For them, traditional methods continue to be the best method at the current time.
 An optimist would see now as an ideal time to embrace hybrid cloud since it will put you out in front of slower-moving competition.
 Let’s think of it another way.
 When smartphones first came out, there were certain individuals who felt as if this was simply the latest consumer technology fad.

 And while those with smartphones were enjoying the benefits of having a camera and instant messaging, the naysayers were stuck with their old phones.
 Eventually they, like everyone else, upgraded to a smartphone having gained nothing by holding off on adapting the technology.
 The same will be true when it comes to utilising a hybrid cloud solution.
 At this point in time, the technology is both proven and affordable ensuring you aren’t taking a chance on something that won’t work.